cx_Oracle Release Notes¶

 - Integrated patch from Benjamin Kearns to setup.py to support compilation on Cygwin

-- String variables can now be made any length (previously restricted to the 64K limit imposed by Oracle for default binding); use the type cx_Oracle.LONG_STRING as the argument to setinputsizes() for binding in string values larger than 4000 bytes.
+- String variables can now be made any length (previously restricted to the 64K limit imposed by Oracle for default binding); use the type cx_Oracle.LONG_STRING as the parameter to setinputsizes() for binding in string values larger than 4000 bytes.

 - Functions DateFromTicks(), TimeFromTicks() and TimestampFromTicks() are now implemented.